ministryotech/webdriver/README.md

 - Firefox: Selenium.WebDriver.GeckoDriver v0.18.0
 - Edge: Selenium.WebDriver.MicrosoftWebDriver v10.0.15063

-## PhantomJS Support ##
-This has now been added but it's quality is questionable to me.
-I was unable to get it to accurately test data from Google and had to set up an alternative to check the results in the sample tests in the repository.

 # Useful Links #
 The following links relate to all of the key elements within the project technology stack...
 - [dotnet Core](https://www.microsoft.com/net/core)